Drug Evaluation Committee 2016-30 Resumption of Clinical Trial after Submission of End of Clinical Trial Report

 Although the GCP does not stipulate how to handle the case in question, we believe that there should be no problem in handling the case as you suggest.
 Alternatively, you could start the procedure with another request for a clinical trial.
 Regardless of the method, we think it is important to record the circumstances and reasons for restarting a clinical trial that has been terminated.

-In your question, you mention "documents such as the withdrawal of the clinical trial termination report," but from the perspective of preserving the history, it is necessary to retain the clinical trial termination report that has already been submitted without discarding it.
+In your question, you mention "documents such as withdrawal of the clinical trial termination report," but from the perspective of preserving the history, it is necessary to keep the already submitted clinical trial termination report without discarding it.

 Share this page